-Recognize the stages of narcissistic abuse, get insights into the destructive patterns of narcissistic cruelty, and break free to heal from emotional harm.
+Read on to get insights into the destructive patterns of narcissistic cruelty, so you might break free.

-The narcissistic abuse cycle typically consists of four stages:
+The narcissistic abuse cycle typically unfolds in these four stages:

 The first stage of the narcissistic abuse cycle is the idealization.